shakilmith/documentaion/javafx/charts/stacked-barchart/stacked.md

 //category axis animation property is set to false xAxis.setAnimated(false);
 ```
-Run the example agains, and you can see the changes.
-Now, the category aixs is animating.
+Run the example again, and you can see the changes.
+Now, the category axis is animating.